The 17th International

 Associate Professor Sushil Dhital

 Dr. Sushil Dhital is an Associate Professor in the Department of Chemical and Biological Engineering at Monash University in Australia.
+He holds a Ph.D. degree.
 Dr. Dhital serves as an Editor for the journal Carbohydrate Polymers and sits on the Editorial Boards of Food Hydrocolloids, Food Chemistry, and Bioactive Carbohydrates and Dietary Fibre.
 Additionally, he chairs The Australasian Grain Science Association (AGSA).
 His research focuses on understanding the relationships between the structure, properties, functions, and health impacts of food and food ingredients.
+Dr. Dhital's expertise lies in connecting plant molecular structures to broader properties relevant to food, health, and product development.
+His approach is multidisciplinary, drawing from physics, chemistry, biology, and engineering.
+He has authored over 120 peer-reviewed research and review articles, accumulating more than 6900 citations with an H-Index of 50.
+Additionally, he has edited a book and contributed to seven book chapters.

 Mr. Brad Forrest